 The school's leadership team discusses incidents of a bullying or discriminatory nature and action taken is shared with the whole school.
-The team will look for any patterns in behaviours for example type of incident, time of incident.
-Strategies to prevent further incidents are discussed and implemented as needed.
-Incidents are recorded in the pupil Behaviour Log, which are kept in the classrooms.
-The school sanctions are followed so children realise the seriousness of the incident.
+Patterns in behaviours and strategies to prevent further incidents are discussed and implemented as needed.
+The school ensures that children realise the seriousness of the incident.
+Incidents of bullying and harassment are recorded and are reported termly to governors.